ajres/isign-bluez/README.md

-# iSign-advertiser-rpi
+# isign-bluez

-An iSign advertiser utility for deploying on a raspberry pi
+An iSign advertiser utility for deploying on a linux machine running the Bluez Bloutooth stack.
+It has been tested on a Raspberry Pi.

 ## What's an iSign